google/zetasql/docs/collation-concepts.md

 ### Operators
 <a id="operators_propagation"></a>

-These operators let collation propagate through them:
+The following example operators propagate collation.

 | Operator  | Notes
 | --------- | --------